Manteca (song): History

 "Manteca" was first performed by the big band at Carnegie Hall on September 29, 1947; it was very well received.
 The big band recorded the tune on December 22, 1947, and in early 1948 they toured Europe for a few months, without including the piece in their set list.
 Instead, they featured the two-part tune "Cubana-Be/Cubana-Bop", recorded eight days before "Manteca", as their nod to Afro-Cuban jazz.
 Resuming touring in the Spring 1948, the band replaced "Cubana-Be/Cubana-Bop" with "Manteca" in their set list, augmented with Pozo's abakuá chants; audiences and critics responded strongly.
 The New Yorker and Life both printed pictorials and reviews of the band.
 Life wrote that Pozo was a "frenzied drummer", "shouting incoherently" in apparent "bop transport".
 DownBeat said in September 1948 that "Manteca" was performed "almost as a tribal rite", making a primitive statement.
 On October 9, 1948, the song was recorded as part of a show at the Royal Roost in New York.
 Gillespie responded to the crowd's amusement at Pozo's chanting by mimicking Pozo's chants himself, evoking laughter from the audience.
 This type of clowning was common to Gillespie's stage presence but it was in contrast to his serious effort to incorporate Afro-Cuban elements into jazz.
-On this recording, someone is heard playing the 3-2 son clave pattern on claves throughout a good portion of this 2–3 song.
+On this recording, someone is heard playing the 3–2 son clave pattern on claves throughout a good portion of this 2–3 song.
 This recording is the last one Pozo made of "Manteca"; he was shot and killed in a Harlem bar two months later.

 The Spanish word manteca (lard) is an Afro-Cuban slang term for heroin.
 Because mainstream jazz audiences are generally not aware of the innovations of Machito's band, "Manteca" is often erroneously cited as the first authentic Latin jazz (or Afro-Cuban jazz) tune.
 Although "Tanga" preceded "Manteca" by several years, the former is a modal descarga (Cuban jam), lacking a typical jazz bridge, or B section, and is not well known enough to be considered a jazz standard.
 When Gillespie first began experimenting with Afro-Cuban rhythms, the bebop pioneer called the subgenre cu-bop.

-The piece refers to racial tensions in America; Gillespie is heard singing, "I'll never go back to Georgia".
-In 1965, the Joe Cuba Sextet got their first crossover hit with the Latin and soul fusion of "El Pito (I'll Never Go Back to Georgia)".
-The "Never Go Back To Georgia" chant was taken from Dizzy Gillespie's introduction to this seminal Afro-Cuban tune, "Manteca".
+In some versions of the song, Gillespie is heard singing, "I'll never go back to Georgia", which the Joe Cuba Sextet would interpolate in their 1965 song "El Pito (I'll Never Go Back to Georgia)".